PiotrTopa/OldTrainStationClock/README.md

 - Utilizing RTC of the microcontroller
 - Online time synchronization over HTTP call over WIFI

-### Agorithm
+### Algorithm

 We initialize the clock with numbers of pin used for `not_enabled_pin`, `step_pin` and `led_pin`.

 - When the clock starts it reads last known position of the hands (as minutes from 12:00) from the `configuration.json` file
 - Before the first time display, and then every hour, it calls HTTP service for the current time to set up the internal RTC.
 This first switches the indicator LED off.
 If the time sycnrhonization was successfull it will turn the LED on again.
 Therefor LED bascially shows the status of last time synchronization.
-- Next it sets the display time to the current time in a loop, with sleep function scheduling next tick to beginning of the next minute (somewhere around 1 second of the each minute, I dont have OCD, good enough)
+- Next it sets the display time to the current time in a loop, with sleep function scheduling next tick to beginning of the next minute (somewhere around 1 second of the each minute, I dont have OCD, good enough, its acurate, not precise)
 - When it displays a time it performs `minute_ticks` in a loop until `current_display_time == target_display_time`
 - Each tick: we enable the stepper motor driver, then we do 2 iterations of switching the `STEP` of the motor driver `on` -> `off`, effectively making 2 steps (as above, it makes a switch of polarization for each minute).
 Finally we disable the stepper motor, just to avoid unnecessairy heating of the room.
 - At each tick the new `current_display_time` value is being saved persistently in `configuration.json` file